Current employer: ProjecTerrae

 Is there anything else which you would like to share with our current students?

 Yes.
-Try to make the best use of your time whilst studying at Plymouth University and explore as much as possible.
+Try to make the best use of your time whilst studying at the University of Plymouth and explore as much as possible.
 You will be able to discover the thing or the subject that interests you most: and that will mark the best time of your university life.

 Inspired by this story?